Withdrawal Policies and Procedures

 Students who need to take time away from their studies, whether temporarily (up to one year) or permanently, must notify the registrar and other administrative offices as deemed appropriate (e.g. financial aid and residence life).
 The date that the registrar is informed determines the start date of the leave or withdrawal and the last date of attendance/participation determines the return of Federal Aid.

 Withdrawal from all courses: For students withdrawing from all courses due to an emergency, medical situation, or disciplinary suspension, courses will be dropped or withdrawn as detailed in the section on dropping or withdrawing from courses, except that the withdrawal deadline may be extended.

 Students pursuing nursing: Taking a leave of absence from Linfield to complete prerequisite courses may result in the forfeiture of resident status, and require application to the School of Nursing in the general application pool.

-Medical leave of absence: The purpose of a Medical Leave of Absence (MLOA) is to provide students time away from Linfield College for treatment of a medical or a mental health condition that impairs a student’s ability to function successfully or safely as a member of the College community.
+Medical leave of absence: The purpose of a Medical Leave of Absence (MLOA) is to provide students time away from Linfield University for treatment of a medical or a mental health condition that impairs a student’s ability to function successfully or safely as a member of the College community.
 Because of the potential impact both to the individual student and to the Linfield community, the college has the responsibility to establish criteria regarding eligibility for re-enrollment of students receiving a MLOA.